logicalclocks/logicalclocks.github.io/docs/user_guides/projects/auth/recovery.md

 ### Step 2: Use the password reset link
 A password reset link will be sent to the email address you entered if the email is found in the system.
 Click on the reset link to set your new password.

-## Conclusion
-In this guide you learned how to recover your password.